somaproject/acqboard/docs/operation/fiberio.rst

 and RX streams are encoded using 8b/10b encoding.

-The Acqboard transmits an 8b/10b-encoded frame of 24 bytes, preceded by the K28.5 comma character.
-The nominal frame transmission is as
+The Acqboard transmits an 8b/10b-encoded frame of 24 bytes, preceded by the K28.5 comma character (figure :latex:`ref{fiber_txpacket)`).
-follows:

 .. figure:: txpacket.svg
    :autoconvert:
    :pngdpi: 150
+   :label: fiber_txpacket

+   Format of 24-byte frame transmitted by the Acquisition Board.

 The Command Status byte consists of three active bits.
 CMDST[1:0] are the mode numbers, indicating the current active mode.
 CMDST[0] is a